ChordBeam

 7Minor Seventh10 semitones

-Sound Character
+Sound and Character

 Floating, expectant, ethereal, devotional.
 Neither major nor minor — instead it hovers between states, creating tension without harshness.